 If you’ve mastered the taste of liver, you might be ready to try kidney, in my opinion, the most strongly flavored organ.
 If that’s the case, why eat it?
 Because it has a unique nutrient profile.
 While beef liver may top the charts with many vitamins and minerals, kidney takes the lead with selenium.
 A 4-ounce serving provides 228% of our daily needs, making up for those days when we don’t quite get enough.
 Selenium supports all the antioxidants in our body, and also helps prevent mercury toxicity.

+P.S.
 When you’re in the healing diet community, you hear about the importance of bone broth from day 1.
 Oxtail makes incredible broth – flavorful, gelatinous and nutrient-dense.
-These recipes, turn it into a meal:

 Beef Tongue Recipes